Summer is a Hot Time to Practice Writing Skills

 Sometimes the most difficult part of writing can be getting started.
 Help your children write their patriotic essays by giving them topic ideas, such as:

 Sylvan Tips on Writing

 Sylvan Learning can help students improve their writing skills before the beginning of the new school year.
 The Sylvan Academic Writing program is designed to help students understand many writing formats and styles, including illustrative and descriptive essays, comparative passages, persuasive writing, expository writing, summaries and outlines.
 Students in the program also complete exercises in grammar, spelling, vocabulary, paragraph structure and essay development.
-In addition, Sylvan can help juniors and seniors in high school prepare for college and the workplace with its College Prep Writing program.
-College Prep Writing is a 36-hour program providing a solid foundation in upper-level writing, including “how-to” help with college applications and essays, targeting efforts on SAT* and ACT® writing sections, refining research skills and understanding source documentation.
-Visit the “Writing” area of www.SylvanLearning.com
+In addition, Sylvan can help secondary school students prepare for university and the workplace with its University Prep Writing program.
+University Prep Writing is a 36-hour program providing a solid foundation in upper-level writing, including “how-to” help with university applications and essays, targeting efforts on SAT* and ACT® writing sections, refining research skills and understanding source documentation.
+Visit www.SylvanLearning.com to learn more.

-For additional educational resources for children in grades pre-K through 12, please visit www.SylvanLearning.com
+For additional educational resources for children in grades pre-primary through 12, please visit www.SylvanLearning.com.